aframevr/aframe/docs/introduction/visual-inspector-and-dev-tools.md

 the Vive free for the other developers to use or take recordings.

 5. **Requests for recordings**: Perhaps we don't have a Vive or Rift handy but our colleague or friend does.
-Give them a link to our web application maybe via [ngrok](https://ngrok.io) (isn't the Web awesome?), have them take a recording, and send it to us!
+Give them a link to our web application maybe via [tunnelmole](https://tunnelmole.com) or [ngrok](https://ngrok.io) (isn't the Web awesome?), have them take a recording, and send it to us!
 Now we're unblocked from developing.